Q&A: Former Students

 and my night-long friends Excel and Powerpoint

 which involves hiring a "maker" (cook, engineer, you name it) for money (hey, he's not a dreamer like me!)

 for which I need to raise money

 That is an ugly scenario, even this is a common story in the way people view entrepreneurship (even *I* fell to it somewhat in my own entrepreneurial experience).
 Here is the alternative I would spend time on:

-- PS: we swear Powerpoint and Excel have not polluted our mind by pushingus draw an hypothetical future built onto bought core competence which we'd finance by belly dancing in front of angels and VCs...
+PS: we swear Powerpoint and Excel have not polluted our minds by pushing us to draw a hypothetical future built onto bought core competence which we'd finance by belly dancing in front of angels and VCs...

-So, your question reflect you are in the first approach, and I consider good entrepreneurship work can mainly be done in the second one.
+So, your question reflects you are in the first approach, and I consider good entrepreneurship work can mainly be done in the second one.
 In this case, frankly, I'd rather we do not spend time too much together at this stage.
-The few times I've tried to convince a founder to switch, the person in the end thought I was a real pain to keep on pounding on the plan and the Powerpoint/Excell buddies :-) I want to avoid you pain ;-)
+The few times I've tried to convince a founder to switch, the person, in the end, thought that I was a real pain to keep on pounding on the plan and the Powerpoint/Excell buddies :-) I want to avoid you some pain ;-)

 Switch from approach 1 to approach 2 is really what my entrepreneurship course is all about.
 So ...

 If you are a former student of mine, sorry you did not get it yet, I obviously did not do such a great job as a teacher (seriously).
 Please, think about it, and if you can start seeing how you could tackle your business idea closer to the second approach, contact me afterward if you need so.

 In other words, I'm not against giving the usual "entrepreneurship" advice (i.e., funding, team building, marketing, blablabla...) as long as you're in the proper entrepreneurial state of mind.